So, you’re ready to get Medicare. Will Medicare just start at 65 without your input? There’s a simple way to find out.

 If you wait to sign up right before your 65th birthday (or wait until after you turn 65), you may go for months without coverage.

-You may be able to avoid the late enrollment penalty and having to wait for the General Enrollment Period penalties if you qualify for a Special Enrollment period.
+You may be able to avoid the late enrollment penalty and having to wait for the General Enrollment Period if you qualify for a Special Enrollment Period.

 If your company has more than 20 employees, it’s still a good idea to enroll in free Part A coverage right away.
 Your coverage will be free since you already paid Medicare taxes.
 However, if you have a Health Savings Account, you won’t be able to contribute to it once you enroll in Medicare, even if you only enroll in Part A.

 Can You Be Rejected for Medicare?

 As long as you meet the eligibility requirements for Medicare, then no, you can’t be rejected for Medicare.
 Medicare is available to everyone turning 65, even if you have pre-existing health conditions.

 Special Circumstances if You’ve Worked for 10 Years or Less in the United States

 Most people will qualify for coverage by paying Medicare and Social Security taxes for 10 years through any combination of employers.
 You’ll need to have spent 10 years doing taxable work to enroll in Medicare Part A for free.
 If you’ve worked for less than 10 years in the US, you’ll need to pay monthly premiums for Medicare Part A.

 However, if your spouse who is 62 or older has enough quarterly credits or receives Social Security benefits, then you’ll still qualify.
 You may also be able to qualify based on your spouse’s work record if you’re widowed or divorced.